Medicine Overview of Losed Tablet

 Side effects of Losed Tablet

-Sleepiness, Memory impairment, Dizziness, Uncoordinated body movements, Fatigue, Constipation, Slurred speech, Headache, Irritability, Depression, Dry mouth.
+Sleepiness, Memory impairment, Dizziness, Uncoordinated body movements, Fatigue, Constipation, Slurred speech, Headache, Irritability, Depression, Dryness in mouth.

 How to use Losed Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Losed 2mg Tablet at a fixed time.
+Losed 2mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Losed Tablet works